shaerul/ELK-Stack-Project/README.md

 | Availability| - Load Balancer                                |
 |             | - Availability Zones accross multiple Regions  |

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+The ultimate objective of this Project lab setup is to expose a load-balanced and monitored instance of DVWA the D*mn Vulnerable Web Application.

+**Jump Box**
+Jump boxes are secure virtual machines that all administrators connect to before launching any administrative task or as a point of connection when connecting to other servers or untrusted environments.

+**Load Balancer**
+Load balancers are essentially reverse proxy servers, providing high availability, security and performance.
+The process of scaling out or adding more nodes is seamless and takes the shortest amount of time.
+Furthermore, it can distribute traffic among VMs in a weighted round robin manner.
+Also, load balancers can handle stateful connections, such as financial transactions.

 Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_